-This project is investigating the relationships between nature and urban residents' wellbeing.
-Nature is broadly defined as all plants and non-human animals, including wildlife, companion animals, and pets.
+I am investigating the relationships between nature and urban residents' wellbeing.
+Nature is broadly defined as all plants and non-human animals, including wildlife and companion animals.
 The geographical focus is the two most-populous cities of Australia and New Zealand: Auckland, Melbourne, Sydney and Wellington.
 There are three phases of the project, with more detail included below.

 To anyone who has taken part in the project, your participation has made this project possible.
 Thank you.

 More information about each part of the project is included below.

 Should you have any questions about the Who needs nature? study, please let me know.

 The park surveys involved taking ecological surveys and asking park visitors about their experience in the park.

 Analysis of surveys is still underway, but after a handful of park visits in Sydney, this word cloud (right) provides an indication of how some people have described how being in the park makes them feel.

 The focus groups involved gathering more information from participants of the web survey.
 They were really interesting and inspiring sessions of facilitated discussion about how people respond to nature in their urban environments.

 Results are still being analysed, but the researchers are enjoying coding the focus groups as participants shared many thought-provoking stories and posed interesting ideas.